-Perfect for small or medium sized gardens, Magnolia 'Galaxy' is a fairly conical shaped small tree that will reach a height and spread of 6 x 4m in 20 years.
+Perfect for small or medium sized gardens, Magnolia 'Galaxy' is a fairly narrow, conical shaped small tree that will reach a height and spread of 6 x 4m in 20 years.
 A position in sun or light shade will suit, as long as it is sheltered.
 Developed at the US National Arboretum, this Pink Magnolia has received the RHS AGM.

 AKA Pink magnolia, Magnolia Galaxy

 Our pot grown Magnolia 'Galaxy' can be planted at any time of the year.
 Firstly, remove all weeds and grass within a metre of your desired planting hole.
 Dig a square hole as deep as your root mass and approximately 2x as wide.
 To help your Magnolia establish more effectively, sprinkle root grow in the hole.

 Gently remove the pot but do not try to loosen the roots of Magnolia trees before planting.
 They have a fleshy root system and can be quite fragile.
 Using 50% of the original soil and 50% compost, fill in the hole and firm around gently.
 Make sure not to bank the soil up around the collar of the tree.